-Learn how to play Sunshine Of Your Love on one acoustic guitar!
+Learn How To Play Sunshine Of Your Love

-Using the main riff as a starting point, the I chord has sometimes been extended to a dom7#9.
+Using the main riff as a starting point, the chords have sometimes been extended to a dom7#9.

 Spanky’s version uses this and since it is Jimi Hendrix’s signature chord, and Jack Bruce wrote this tune on the back of an early Hendrix gig in London, I thought I’d keep that in.

-As you watch the video lesson, can you see how the riff uses the Blues scale (a Minor Pentatonic, with an added b5)?
+As you watch me play the song, can you see how the riff uses the Blues scale (a Minor Pentatonic, with an added b5)?

 Variations on a 12 Bar